Kronprinsessegade: Origins

 After the Copenhagen Fire of 1795, which destroyed large parts of the city, there was an urgent need for new housing.
 Instigated by his consort, Crown Princess Marie Sophie, Crown Prince Frederik (VI) made an 89 ell (55.8 meter) strip along the southern boundary of Rosenborg Castle Garden available for the establishment of a new street which was to connect Gothersgade to Sølvgade.

 The new street was named Kronprinsessegade in honour of Crown Princess Marie Sophie, who had first conceived the idea.
 At the same time, the name complied with the practice in the area of naming streets after Danish territorial possessions, royalty and the upper classes, including nobility, which originated in the 1649 plan for the New Copenhagen extension of the fortified city.

 City architect Peter Meyn (1749–1808) and Jørgen Henrich Rawert (1751–1823) were put in charge of the project which began in 1799.
 The row of houses along the south side of the street was completed over the next two decades.
 The architect Johan Martin Quist is one of the large contributors to this oldest section of Kronprinsessegade with No. 6 (1803–06), 8-10 (1803–04), 12-14 (1805–06), 16 (1806–07) and 18 (1807–13).
-Andreas Hallander designed No. 20 (1805–06, with J. H. Rawert), 22, 24 (1807–08, with A. C. Wilcken) and Kronprinsessegades Barracks at No. 46 (extension 1805-07, with J. H. Rawert).
+Andreas Hallander designed No. 20 (1805–06, with J. H. Rawert), 22, 24 (1807–08, with A. C. Wilcken) and Kronprinsessegades Barracks at No. 46 (extension 1805–07, with J. H. Rawert).

 Wrought-iron grill and pavilions

 Peter Meyn was also charged with the design of a barrier towards the royal garden along the north side of the new street.
 He had just returned from Paris where he had been struck by the Pont-Neuf with its iron grill and many small shops, and the street life which surrounded it.
 With this as an inspiration, he designed the new grill along the edge of the park with 12 small shop pavilions, each six ells wide, six ells deep and six ells tall.
 It was completed in 1806.

-Among the goods which were sold from the pavilions were cakes and stockings.
-Later they were made available to architects and artists from the Royal Arts Academy as a sort of grant.